 It screams laidback Americana – a combination of retro Ivy League sensibilities and effortless sportswear, with a tinge of urban style thrown in for mass appeal.
 Somewhere in there, there’s a rugby shirt – long-sleeved, bold, blocky stripes, and a contrasting collar elevating it far above your average tee.

 Menswear — and streetwear, in particular — is seeing its own late-‘90s, early-aughts revival, with heritage sportswear and prominent logos making their way back into our wardrobes.

 It’s reminiscent of a simpler, more direct time, but also part of how fashion cycles back.
 We’ve gone through Grunge, ravewear, and old-school hip-hop styles – and late ‘90s logomania is logically next in line.

 To date, color-blocked windbreakers and anoraks, wider-cut jeans without stretch fabrication, and Champion sweatshirts, many sporting large logo graphics, reference the end of the Clinton era.

 Thus, within this revived glut, rugby shirts are having their moment.

 These days, everyone from Chaps to Supreme, Palace, and Acne Studios is trying their hand at this sportswear-leaning preppy staple.
 Yet, its origins go back to the middle of the 19th century.

-Rugby, as a sport, started up at the U.K.’s Rugby School in the 1830s, and grew in popularity over the following decades through organized clubs.
-Yet, the Rugby School’s own team was the first to play with an official uniform.
+Rugby, as a sport, started up at the U.K.’s Rugby School in the 1830s and grew in popularity over the following decades through organized clubs.
+Yet, the Rugby School’s own team was the first to play in an official uniform.

-What is the design and materials used in rugby shirts?
+What are the design and materials used in rugby shirts?

 Initial configurations paired a wool sweater with white pants, but with time, it shifted to a long cotton flannel shirt, a bow tie, and a cap, with players wearing long pants – a stark contrast to today’s slim, polyester-based uniforms and shorts.